rtens/lacarte/README.md

 ## Installation

-The installation script `install.php` downloads all dependencies with composer and sets up the SQLite database and configuration files.
+The installation script `setup.php` downloads all dependencies with composer and sets up the SQLite database and configuration files and can also run the tests.
 So all you need to do is.

 	git clone https://github.com/rtens/lacarte.git
 	cd lacarte
-	php install.php
+	php setup.php test

 ## Background